bpaquet/ngx_http_enhanced_memcached_module/README.markdown

       enhanced_memcached_pass memcached_upstream;
     }

-And send a DELETE HTTP request into nginx.
+And send a DELETE HTTP request to this location.

 Response is a HTTP code 200, with body containing the string `DELETED`, or HTTP code 404, with body `NOT_FOUND` if the key does not exist in memcached.